jgfoster/PharoGs/README.md

 # Development Process

-The following instructions describe one development process using macOS Mojave (10.14.6), GemStone/S 64 Bit 3.5.0, and Pharo9.0.
+The following instructions describe one development process using macOS Mojave (10.15.7), GemStone/S 64 Bit 3.6.4, and Pharo11.0.
 This is an attempt to describe something that is known to work and is not intended to mandate naming conventions and directories.
 You are welcome to adapt this to your own situation.

 ## Pharo

-### Unmodified

-Our goal is to work with an standard Pharo minimal image and most of the time that is possible.
-Unless you have reason to believe it will not work, skip the rest of this section and go to the section on installing GemStone.

-### Modified

 Depending on the state of development, some modifications may be required to the [Pharo code base](https://github.com/pharo-project/pharo) for PharoGs to work.
 These changes are being [submitted](https://github.com/pharo-project/pharo/pulls/jgfoster) back to the base, but unless and until they are all incorporated you need to use a branch (of course, if you already have a Git checkout of Pharo, you can add this repository as a remote and checkout the appropriate branch):